openziti-test-kitchen/openziti-edge-management-python/docs/IdentityApi.md

 Set an identity as disabled

-Allows an admin disable an identity for a set amount of time or indefinitely.
+Reject an identity's API session requests for N minutes or indefinitely if 0.

 ### Example

 * Api Key Authentication (ztSession):
+* OAuth Authentication (oauth2):

 ```python
 import time